Ferrous Sulfate 200mg Coated Tablets

 If you (or anybody else, especially a child) takes more Ferrous Sulfate Tablets than you should contact your nearest hospital casualty department or doctor immediately.
 Always take the container of tablets and this leaflet with you.

 If you forget a dose, take another one as soon as you remember.
 If it is almost time for your next dose, then do not take the missed dose at all.
-NEVER take a double dose to make up for the missed one.
+Do not take a double dose to make up for a forgotten dose.

 Side effects that have been reported are: